petedmarsh/backbone-relational-rails/README.md

 ## Backbone Version

-This release of Backbone-relational is only compatible with Backbone >= 1.0.0.
+This release of Backbone-relational is only compatible with Backbone >= 1.1.2.

 ## Acknowledgements

-Many thanks to @derekprior for his [tutorial on gemifying assets for Rails](http://prioritized.net/blog/gemify-assets-for-rails/) and his
+Many thanks to [@derekprior](http://github.com/derekprior) for his [tutorial on gemifying assets for Rails](http://prioritized.net/blog/gemify-assets-for-rails/) and his
 [momentjs-rails gem](http://github.com/derekprior/momentjs-rails).